common-workflow-language/common-workflow-language/README.md

 [Docker](http://docker.com) for portable runtime environments.

-CWL is designed to express workflows for data-intensive science, such as Bioinformatics, Chemistry, Physics, and Astronomy.
+CWL is designed to express workflows for data-intensive science, such as Bioinformatics, Medical Imaging, Chemistry, Physics, and Astronomy.

 ## CWL Specification